amient/affinity/avro/README.md

-    sealed trait {T1,T2,T3}         union(T1,T2,T3)      sealed trait's direct concrete types form a union type sealed abstract class{T1,T2,T3} union(T1,T2,T3)      sealed class's direct concrete types form a union type case class                      record               nested schemas are allowed
+    sealed trait {T1,T2,T3}         union(T1,T2,T3)      sealed trait's direct concrete types form a union type sealed abstract class{T1,T2,T3} union(T1,T2,T3)      sealed class's direct concrete types form a union type case class                      record               nested schemas are allowed class(T) extends AnyVal         T                    scala value classes will be serialized as their underlying primitive (experimental)
     ----------------------------------------------------------------------------------------------------
     † Generic types cannot be top-level schemas, they can be nested in a case class record - this is because generics don't have concrete static type so have to be evaluated at runtime and cannot be efficiently cached.